getfem/getfem/doc/sphinx/source/userdoc/model_contact_friction.rst

 optional parameter representing the initial gap.
 It can be a single value or a vector of value. ``dataname_alpha`` is an optional homogenization parameter for the augmentation parameter.
-The parameter `aug_version` indicates the augmentation strategy : 0 for the non-symmetric Alart-Curnier augmented Lagrangian, 1 for the symmetric one, 2 for the symmetric one with an additional term, 3 for the new unsymmetric method and 4 for the new unsymmetric method with De Saxce projection.
+The parameter `aug_version` indicates the augmentation strategy : 1 for the non-symmetric Alart-Curnier augmented Lagrangian, 2 for the symmetric one, 3 for the unsymmetric method based on augmented multipliers and 4 for the unsymmetric method based on augmented multipliers with De Saxce projection.

 Note that is possible to change the basic contact matrices :math:`BN` and :math:`BT` by use::